 Practice.
 Some days this time frame may vary, but good luck trying to predict when a college coach will end practices.
 If everything goes according to plan, and coach isn’t completely unhappy with how that day’s practice went, then they should let everyone out on time.

 Campus dining halls close around 7:00.
 Do you run home to change out of your sweaty gear?
 Or do you have to rush to get in a last swipe for a meal?
 Come 7:01, those doors are locked, and it’s another night of fresh homemade ramen.

 7:30 P.M. – You’re Done

 This is when you are just getting home from dinner, treatment from the trainers, or depending on the sport, film sessions.
 Here’s the time to take a quick shower and get started on your mountain of schoolwork.

-During in-season competition, you may be faced with long road trips, flights, and hotel rooms where studying and coursework will have to be completed.
-You can work as long into the night as you need to on your homework, but keep in mind that tomorrow you GET to wake up bright and early to do it all again!
+During in-season competition, you may be faced with long road trips, flights, and hotel rooms where studying and coursework must be completed.
+You’ll work as long into the night as you need to on your homework.
+And keep in mind that tomorrow you GET to wake up bright and early to do it all again!

 Connect with us and share your time management tips!